Where are they now? - Trevor Horn

 Other news

 Horn's memoir, "Adventures in Modern Recording: From ABC to ZTT" (Bonnier Books Ltd/Nine Eight Books, 384 pages, ISBN: 9781788706032) is out.
 The description for the book says, "This book is Trevor's story in his own words, as told through the prism of twenty-three of his most important songs - from the ones that inspired him to the ones that defined him.
 This play-by-play memoir transports readers into the heart of the studio to witness the making of some of music's most memorable moments, from the Buggles' ground-breaking 'Video Killed the Radio Star' to Band Aid's perennial 'Do They Know It's Christmas?', via hits such as 'Relax', 'Poison Arrow', 'Owner of a Lonely Heart' and 'Crazy'."
 The book covers up to 2004, with Horn not wanting to cover the period including his wife's accident and later death.
 He initially wrote 4 chapters ten years ago, but plans for a book then fell through.
 The cover is by Lora Findlay.
 Horn also read the audiobook version.
 A paperback is now available.
 Horn did a Q&A/book signing for it in London on 30 Oct 2023.
 The book was 2nd in the multimedia section of Prog magazine's 2023 critics' choice.
+It appears the book had provisionally been titled "Crazy: Adventures in Modern Recording: From ABC to ZTT".
+On BBC Radio 2's The Chris Evans Breakfast Show in Oct 2018 (hosted by Sara Cox), Horn had said, "I was thinking about" writing an autobiography.
+In a Sep 2021 interview, he confirmed an autobiography was planned.

 Horn is managed by Sandy Dworniak.
 He signed with PPL for the international collection of his neighbouring rights royalties in Mar 2023.